EdgeDLT/shrike/readme.md

 ### Quickstart

 1. Clone or otherwise download the Indexer folder.
 2. Drop your NeoGo binary in the root directory (where `Cargo.toml` lives).
 On Windows, rename the binary to `neogo.exe`.
-On other platforms, you'll likely need to edit `main.rs` to use the correct path in `spawn::NeoGo::new()`.
+On other platforms, you'll likely need to edit `main.rs` to use the correct path in `NEOGO_PATH`.
 3. Open the root directory in a terminal and enter `cargo run --release` to build and run.
 4. Do something else for a while.

+A keep-alive mode has been added, which will keep the Indexer active and listening for blocks.
+Blocks are synced as soon as they are detected.
+This mode can be activated with the `-k` / `--keep-alive` flag, e.g. `cargo run --release -- -k`.

 ### Notes